XOwlPost/XOwlPost/README.md

     - XOwlPost-TicTacToe: In the cosmic game, every move creates ripples across the universe!
     - XO NFT series: Legacy of Luminaries - Bearing the torchlight {TGR}.
     - XO-Lottery: Embark on interstellar adventures to uncover hidden digital treasures.
-    - Galactic Community Hubs: Join our Patreon and Discord starbases.
+    - Galactic Community Bases: Join our vibrant Patreon and Discord Hubs.

 💬 Reach out if:
     - You're intrigued by the XO vision.